anotherjames/ddev-1password/README.md

 ## Overview

-This add-on integrates 1password into your [DDEV](https://ddev.com/) project.
+This add-on integrates 1password into your [DDEV](https://ddev.com/) project to make it available as your SSH agent.

 ## Installation